Food and a Lot More

 Giving Back

 Each Sunday we collect an offering from our guests.
 They are amazingly generous.
 We also take an offering at concerts by our Street Choir.
 How does Ladle use the money collected?
-The picture below shows the Ladle director, John Savidge, presenting a check for $5072 to the Monarch school, a school for homeless kids.
+The picture below shows Ladle director, Pascal Dickinson, presenting a check for $6000 to the Monarch school, a school for homeless kids.